Covered on this page:

 Being an advocate

 Think of the ways you can contribute outside of home.
-Vote for policies that are better for the environment or check out sustainability events around you.
+Support policies and initiatives which align with your environmental values or check out sustainability events around you.

 Try volunteering or participating in programmes that have a positive impact on the environment, such as the Kākāriki Journey by the Duke of Edinburgh Awards.
 You might meet like-minded people who will have other ideas for you.
 They can also be a valuable source of support: climate change can be scary to think about, so take care of your emotional wellbeing too.